 Our U.S.-based operations are located in Vista and Carlsbad, California and include manufacturing and distribution, sales and marketing, in-house formulation, laboratory, and other research and development services.
-Our Vista manufacturing facilities were recertified on November 8, 2016 by the Therapeutic Goods Administration (TGA) of Australia after its audit of our GMP's.
+Our Vista manufacturing facilities are certified by the Therapeutic Goods Administration (TGA) of Australia after its audit of our GMP's.
 TGA evaluates new therapeutic products, prepares standards, develops testing methods and conducts testing programs to ensure that products are high in quality, safe and effective.
 TGA also conducts a range of assessment and monitoring activities including audits of the manufacturing practices of companies who export and sell products to Australia.
 TGA certification enables us to manufacture products for export into countries that have signed the Pharmaceutical Inspection Convention, which include most European countries as well as several Pacific Rim countries.
-TGA certifications are generally reviewed every eighteen to thirty six months.
-During August 2016, TGA completed an inspection of our facilities and quality systems for compliance with good manufacturing practices, and a renewed GMP clearance was issued to NAI that would have expired on August 3, 2020.
-However, due to the COVID-19 pandemic, TGA overseas GMP inspections have been suspended.
-NAI's GMP Certification and authorization to manufacture product for Australia remains in place and our TGA clients are advised to file for clearance extensions every 6 months to ensure supply is not interrupted.
+TGA certifications are generally reviewed every eighteen to thirty-six months.
+During August 2022, TGA completed an inspection of our Vista, California facility and quality systems for compliance with GMP, and issued a renewed GMP certification valid through August 12, 2025.

-Our Vista facilities also have been awarded GMP registration annually since October 2002 by NSF International (NSF) through the NSF Dietary Supplements Certification Program and received "GMP for Sport" NSF Certified registration on February 16, 2009.
+Our Vista, California facilities have also been awarded GMP registration annually since October 2002 by NSF International (NSF) through the NSF Dietary Supplements Certification Program and received "GMP for Sport" NSF Certified registration on February 16, 2009.
 GMP requirements are regulatory standards and guidelines setting forth necessary processes, procedures and documentation for manufacturers in an effort to assure the products produced by that manufacturer have the identity, strength, composition, quality and purity represented.
 The NSF Certified for Sport program focuses on minimizing the risk that a dietary supplement or sports nutrition product contains banned substances and was developed due to growing demand from athletes and coaches concerned about banned substances in sports supplements.
 The program focuses primarily on manufacturing and sourcing processes, while embedding preventative measures throughout.
 NAI's participation in the program allows us to produce products bearing the NSF Sport logo.

-Our Vista operations have also been certified by Health Canada as compliant with the GMP requirements outlined in Part 3 of the Canadian Natural Health Products Regulations.
+Our Vista, California operations are also certified by Health Canada as compliant with the GMP requirements outlined in Part 3 of the Canadian Natural Health Products Regulations.
 Health Canada is the department of the Canadian government with responsibility for national public health.
 Health Canada has initiated work to modernize its regulatory system for food and health products.
 Health Canada plays an active role in ensuring access to safe and effective drugs and health products while giving high priority to public safety and strives to provide information needed to make good choices and informed decisions regarding one's health.
-NAI was issued its initial certification by Health Canada in December 2011 and received its most recent renewal in November 2019, which is valid until December 2022.
+NAI was issued its initial certification by Health Canada in December 2011 and maintains renewal in compliance with the Natural and Non-prescription Health Products Directorate.
 This approval demonstrates another level of regulatory compliance by NAI, and may also ease the approval process for our customers who import products into Canada.

-During March 2015, our Vista California facility became certified as an Organic Processor and Handler by Natural Food Certifiers (NFC).
+Our Vista, California facility is also certified as an Organic Processor and Handler by Natural Food Certifiers (NFC).
 This certification demonstrates our facility meets the USDA National Organic Program standards and allows our contract manufacturing and packaging services to include products labeled as Organic.
-The certification requires annual renewal and was last renewed in October 2020.
+The certification requires annual renewal and was last renewed in April 2023.
 We are registered with the State of California, Department of Public Health Food and Drug Branch as an organic processor.
 Additionally, we are certified by various Rabbinical and Halal authorities to produce Kosher and Halal certified products.
 These certifications guarantee the manufacturing facility and processes for, and the ingredients of, certified products have been reviewed and found to be in compliance with the strict dietary laws of the respective Jewish and Muslim communities.